-POS 100 Introduction to Politics 3 cr, 3 lec G
+POS 100 Introduction to Politics/ GE

 This course is a survey of what government and politics are all about and how they are studied.
 It discusses political thinkers from the ancient Greeks to Karl Marx, and how they affected today's political ideologies such as liberalism, capitalism, socialism, communism, and fascism.
 The course covers international relations, organization and law, and compares the way modern governments in the U.S., Europe, Asia, and Africa operate.